When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-• Keep track of wet diapers, bowel movements, alertness, and weight gain to ensure your baby is getting enough nourishment.
+• Track wet diapers (6+ daily) and weight gain to ensure your baby is getting enough nutrition.

 How Often Will My Newborn Eat?

 Your newborn will likely want to eat about every two to three hours.
-They are the masters of mini-meals; while they will eat often, they won’t eat much during one sitting.
+They are the masters of mini-meals.
+While they eat frequently, they don’t consume much in one sitting.

-If you’re a breastfeeding mom, you should try to feed your newborn every two to three hours or on demand to ensure you keep your milk supply up.
+If you’re a breastfeeding mom, aim to feed your newborn every two to three hours or on demand.
+This ensures you keep your milk supply up.
 This translates into about 8 to 12 feedings a day.

-If your baby is formula-fed, you can multiply your baby’s weight by 2.5 to see how many ounces they should consume each day.
-A 7-pound baby would need about 17.5 ounces of formula in 24 hours.
+If your baby is formula-fed, you can do some quick math.
+Multiply your baby’s weight by 2.5 to see how many ounces they should consume each day.
+For example, a 7-pound baby would need about 17.5 ounces of formula in a 24-hour period.
 Most breastfed babies eat around 20 to 30 ounces a day.

 Why Do Newborns Feed Often?

-Breastfed babies tend to eat more often than formula-fed babies because breast milk breaks down faster in their stomachs.
-Researchers have found that a newborn’s stomach capacity is about 20 milliliters (0.6 ounces), and it takes about an hour for a baby to digest this amount.
-This fits perfectly with a baby’s one-hour sleep cycle.
-(1)
+Breastfed babies tend to eat more often than formula-fed babies because breast milk digests rapidly.
+Researchers found that a newborn’s stomach capacity is about 20 milliliters (0.6 ounces), and it takes about an hour to digest this amount.
+This fits perfectly with a baby’s one-hour sleep cycle (1).

-Formula takes longer to break down, so a formula-fed baby will not want to eat as often (2).
+Formula takes longer to break down, so a formula-fed baby may stay full slightly longer and not want to eat as frequently (2).

 Is My Baby Hungry?

-• Moving their head from side to side.
+• Rooting: Moving their head from side to side seeking a nipple.

-Your baby may do some of the above items for many different reasons, but you should always offer a feeding to see if hunger is the culprit (3).
+Your baby might do some of these things for comfort or exploration, but you should always offer a feeding first to see if hunger is the culprit (3).

 Is My Baby Full?